lotharschulz/ai-for-supplier-due-diligence/README.md

 ```

 ## troubleshooting
-`rm -rf .venv` - in case there are issues with the virtual env,
+in case there are issues with the virtual env,
+deleting `rm -rf .venv`
-this helps including recreating the virtual env `python3 -m venv .venv`
+and recreating the virtual env `python3 -m venv .venv` may help